libretro/libretro-uae/README.md

 Please be aware that there are 32-bits and 64-bits versions of the library.
 Choose the one corresponding to your RetroArch executable.

 ### M3U support
-When you have a multi disk game, you can use a M3U file to specify each disk of the game and change them from the RetroArch Disk control interface.
+When you have a multi disk game, you can use a M3U file to specify each disk of the game and change them from the RetroArch Disk Control interface.

 A M3U file is a simple text file with one disk per line (see https://en.wikipedia.org/wiki/M3U).